greglank/greglank.github.io/ai.md

 [![Absolute Hole Card Frequency for HC-to-Act Model](images/ml/Absolute_Hole_Card_Frequency_for_HC-to-Act_Model.png)](Absolute_Hole_Card_Frequency_for_HC-to-Act_Model.png)

 Notice how much smoother this probability distribution is than the earlier Act-to-HC model (here's a link to <a href="images/ml/absolute_comparison" target="_blank">view them together</a>).
 For example, KK is no longer notably different than the adjacent AA and QQ.
-The modified HC-to-Act model provides a more robust prediction that is much less sensitive to the random variance of hole cards being dealt more or less often in particular game states.
+This modified HC-to-Act model provides a more robust prediction that is much less sensitive to the random variance of hole cards being dealt more or less often in particular game states.

 To see why this is the case, here is a different visualization that is closer to what the HC-to-Act model outputs natively.
 This is the same HC-to-Act model prediction as above, but on a different scale.
 Instead of an absolute probability distribution that sums to one across all hole card hands, the following grid shows how often *each hole card hand* takes the observed action in the given game state.
 Red cells are close to 100%, which means that hand very often takes the observed action, whereas blue cells are close to 0%, which means that hand very rarely takes the observed action: